dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 core researchers in the [bufferbloat](/tags/bufferbloat) effort.

-With it - in a matter of minutes you can replicate any network test "out there" and compare results across an unblievable number of variables.
+With it - in a matter of minutes you can replicate any network test "out there" and compare results across an extraordinary number of variables.
 Before Toke developed flent, it would takes days, sometimes, to set up a single plot, now I am deluged in data, and we can investigate network behaviors in minutes that take other researchers months.
 Accurately.
 With comparable results in a standardized file format.